JuliaData/TypedTables.jl/docs/src/man/tutorial.md

  3 │ Charlie  37
 ```

-The names and number of a `Table` are fixed and immutable.
+The names and number of columns in a `Table` are fixed and immutable.
 You cannot add, remove, or delete
 columns from a `Table`.
 Instead, a new table should be formed - you can even call the new
 table by the old variable name, if you want.